MaoZiming/papers/3-storage-systems/314-rethink-sync.md

 - _**Output triggered commits**_: data is only committed when there is an external output that depends on the uncommitted data

-- Both speculative execution and external synchrony en- force restrictions on when external output may be ob- served.
-Speculative execution allows output to be ob- served based on correctness; output is externalized af- ter all speculations on which that output depends have proven to be correct.
+- Both speculative execution and external synchrony enforce restrictions on when external output may be observed.
+Speculative execution allows output to be observed based on correctness; output is externalized after all speculations on which that output depends have proven to be correct.
 In contrast, external synchrony allows output to be observed based on durability; output is externalized after all file system operations on which that output depends have been committed to disk

 - _**Tracking causal dependencies**_: tracks dependencies between file modifications and external outputs.
 This ensures the external outputs are reliable and consistent with the sync I/O model.
 - marking process with dependencies: i.e. cannot externalize any output until some transaction commits